The Real Dogs of

 * This story was combined with Echo & Athena’s story in the WBP.

 Meet Echo and Athena, a pair of Pomskies.
 What are Pomskies?
 Imagine that you accidentally shrunk two of your best, furriest sled dogs in the dryer, and then made the best of your ruined chances for winning the Iditarod by declaring them a new designer dog breed.
+See what sort of career these two have carved out.

 Or Get Reprint (PDF)